JamesBarciz/U3_Flask_review/README.md

                 "stringify" the response because you can only render certain data types on a page._

+5d.
+Now that we've created our route, add 10-15 people to the database!

 6. Now, we will modify our base route to return all the records from out database.
 Keep in mind the italicized statement above!